-That was ALLi’s Dan Holloway over Christmas on the ALLi site, but I’ve deliberately kept the quote until today because it is one best suited to open the New Year with rather than say goodbye to the old.
+That quote was from was ALLi’s Dan Holloway over Christmas on the ALLi site, but I’ve deliberately kept the quote until today because it is one best suited to open the New Year with, rather than say goodbye to the old.

 Those who follow my ramblings elsewhere will know I’ve been warning for a few years now that we are fast approaching the point where a “machine” will not only write a book every bit as a good as the average human-produced book now, but will also edit it, proof it, format it for digital and print, publish it and start the marketing campaign, all in the time it took you to read that sentence.

 And before you take you next breath it will have recorded the audio-book, translated the book into every worthwhile language, and be halfway through the sequel.

 No, it won’t be Shakespeare, but it will be addictively readable.
 As readable as this, a sports commentary produced entirely by AI:

 The Yorktown Patriots triumphed over the visiting Wilson Tigers in a close game on Thursday, 20-14.